Anxiety rocks can help you calm nerves immediately. Here's how they're used and how they can help you.

 Here’s how I teach grounding with stones in my office (or these days via telehealth).

 Choose a stone if one is available.
-(If it’s not, then simply choose a nearby small object and modify the instructions for the alternative object.)
+It can be one like this, polished for this purpose, or a plain stone from your driveway.
+(If you can't find one, simply choose a nearby small object and modify the instructions for the alternative object.)

 Close your eyes.
 Simply notice the stone in your hand.
 Be aware of the feeling, texture, and weight of the stone.
 Notice what your hand feels like holding it.
 Notice its temperature.
 Spend about one minute on this step.